 Many countries have border disputes with neighbors and will always have their national maps reflect their own biases.
-China has taken this to the next level by orchestrating a campaign to ensure that most maps in the world only show the geography of Asia exactly the way it’s drawn in Beijing.
+China has taken this to the next level by orchestrating a campaign to ensure that most world maps only show the geography of Asia exactly the way it’s drawn in Beijing.

 Changing the map